AI IN MARKETING2025-05-15⏱️ 16 min read

 An international retail store gathers customer data from a variety of sources, resulting in inconsistent entries, i.e., misspelled city names, product names, etc.

-Example: The retail store uses AI/ML-based clustering algorithms to categorize similar entries and use past behavior of customers to fill gaps in customer profiles.
+Example: The retail store uses AI/ML-based clustering algorithms to categorize similar entries and to use past customer behavior to fill gaps in customer profiles.

-This reduced manual efforts by 40% and better-personalized marketing efforts.
+This reduced manual effort by 40% and improved personalized marketing.

 Restaurants: Simplifying operations

-Example: An international fast-casual restaurant chain encountered issues with unstructured data from online orders across different platforms such as its app, Uber Eats, etc.
+Example: An international fast-casual restaurant chain encountered issues with unstructured data from online orders across different platforms, including its app and Uber Eats.

-Variations in item names, missing customer information, and pricing typos resulted in delivery errors.
+Variations in item names, missing customer information, and pricing errors led to delivery errors.

 The company used NLP to validate pricing and standardize menu item details.
 This resulted in a 50% increase in daily sales reports.